Percent Yield Calculator

 What is percent yield?

-Percent yield measures the efficiency of a chemical reaction: how much product you actually obtained versus the theoretical maximum.
-100% yield is ideal but rarely achieved.
+Percent yield measures the efficiency of a chemical reaction — how much product you actually obtained versus the theoretical maximum.
+A 100% yield would mean no product was lost at any step, which is rarely achieved in practice.

 Can percent yield exceed 100%?

 Percent yield should not exceed 100%.
-If it does, the product may be impure (contains water or other impurities), or the theoretical yield was calculated incorrectly.
+If it appears to, the most likely explanations are: the product is impure and retains solvent or water (inflating the measured mass), or the theoretical yield was calculated incorrectly.
+If you see >100%, check both your calculation and the purity of your product.

 What is a good percent yield?